-More than just a site where history was made, the Historic Mission Control is a symbol of the dedicated team that made history over and over.
-They did so through a process that continues to inspire generations of scientists, engineers and astronauts to tackle the technological and scientific challenges of today and tomorrow.
+More than just a site where history was made, Historic Mission Control is a symbol of the dedicated team that made history over and over.
+It did so through a process that continues to inspire generations of scientists, engineers and astronauts to tackle the technological and scientific challenges of today and tomorrow.
+Help restore it today!

 City of Webster gift